mgrmtech/fidelius-cli/README.md

 	BABVt+mpRLMXiQpIfEq6bj8hlXsdtXIxLsspmMgLNI1SR5mHgDVbjHO2A+U4QlMddGzqyEidzm1AkhtSxSO2Ahg=\;
 # OUTPUT:
 {
-	"decryptedData": "Wormtail should never have been Potter cottage's secret keeper."
+	"decryptedData": "Wormtail should never have been the Potter cottage's secret keeper."
 }
 ```